 CFD 5.01

-Workers partner with families to establish respectful, trust-based relationships that facilitate productive service delivery.
+Workers partner with families to establish respectful, trust-based relationships that facilitate engagement and productive service delivery.

+Examples: Examples of ways personnel can build trust and promote the development of positive relationships include: adopting a trauma-informed approach to engagement; interacting with family members in a respectful, non-threatening, non-stigmatizing, and non-judgmental manner; demonstrating sensitivity to the willingness of an individual to be engaged; interacting with family members in a culturally and linguistically responsive manner; being honest, transparent, and authentic; listening actively and empathetically; recognizing and responding to individuals’ goals and concerns; being consistent, reliable, and accessible; identifying and building on strengths; offering encouragement and emotional support; expressing compassion; respecting individuals’ autonomy, confidentiality, boundaries, and choices; celebrating successes; and remaining persistent over time.
+When peer support services are provided, workers can also build trust and promote the development of positive relationships by sharing their personal stories and experiences.

-Examples: Personnel can foster respectful, productive relationships by demonstrating: sensitivity to the willingness of the family to be engaged; a non-threatening manner; respect for the person's autonomy and confidentiality; flexibility; and persistence.
-One way that a relationship can help facilitate productive service delivery is by helping family members increase their motivation to make positive choices and changes.
+One way that a relationship can help facilitate engagement and productive service delivery is by helping family members increase their motivation to make positive choices and changes.
 Strategies for accomplishing this can include, for example: helping family members develop a vision of what they want; encouraging family members to explore their own reasons for making positive choices and changes; helping family members consider the pros and cons of different choices, including any discrepancies between their current situation and their hopes for the future; helping family members see how services can help them; highlighting past successes and strengths family members can draw upon when trying to change; and avoiding argumentative or blaming strategies that might prompt family members to withdraw or become defensive.

 CFD 5.02